 PRODUCT REVIEW: Colorescience SUNFORGETTABLE MINERAL SUNSCREEN BRUSH SPF 50

 NOOOOOO!
 I’m almost out!
 My Sunforgettable Powder Brush Sunscreen from Colorescience is a must-have for any outdoors girl and now it’s running low.
 Ugh.
-Those lotion sunscreens you put on in the morning, under your makeup or even the foundations with an SPF in it, don’t last all day; yet I’m so vain about going barefaced that once I put on my makeup I’m hesitant to reapply sunscreen those two-three hours later for fear of wiping everything off.
-Vanity wins over safety.
+Those lotion sunscreens you put on in the morning, under your makeup or even the foundations with an SPF in it, don’t last all day; yet I’m so vain about going barefaced that once I put on my makeup I’m hesitant to reapply sunscreen those two-three hours later.
+I’m afraid I’ll wipe everything off and I can’t lug my makeup bag around the hill with me.
+Vanity wins over protection.

 The water-resistant powdered zinc oxide and titanium dioxide not only provide hypoallergenic sun protection but light coverage to help smooth imperfections.
 The uber-soft brush, casing and ingredients lasted me through the last winter- which is when I need it the most; even with multiple daily applications.
 It’s super portable at 4.5 inches long and the plastic is durable.
 Not one crack or issue with the refillable casing despite some hard falls.
 The clear bottom is handy so that you can see when you’re running out and not be left high and dry on top of a mountain.

-With ski season on the way it’s time to save up for a refill.
+With ski season here it’s time to save up for a refill.
 Or better, crush up your favorite mineral foundation/sunscreen and pour it into the chamber.